Samsung Galaxy A72 vs Galaxy A71 5G

 Samsung Galaxy A72 vs Galaxy A71 specs, performance and battery life

-Just like last year, Samsung will keep notifying you that this and that Galaxy phone has the next-gen cellular connectivity standard abilities by denoting it with '5G' after the name, and the Galaxy A72 is no exception.
-Just like the Galaxy A71 5G before it, it is also available in both 4G LTE and 5G variants, with the latter mostly confined to the US and Samsung's home turf, the nations with advanced 5G networks.
+Just like last year, Samsung will keep notifying you that this and that Galaxy phone has the next-gen cellular connectivity standard abilities by denoting it with '5G' after the name, and the Galaxy A72 that will be doing this is still to be announced.
+Like the Galaxy A71 5G before it, the A72 5G might come at a later date, mostly confined to the US and Samsung's home turf, the nations with advanced 5G networks.

-The non-5G, LTE version of the Galaxy A72 will likely be equipped with a Snapdragon 730 chipset that sits lower on Qualcomm's 7-series processor totem pole, but the 5G model for the US is landing with a Snapdragon 750 model, so all is well.
-While it differs slightly from the more potent Snapdragon 765 in the Galaxy A71 5G, it still supports up to 192MP single cameras, 120Hz display refresh, and fast 5G downloads, so all is well.
+The non-5G, LTE version of the Galaxy A72 is equipped with a Snapdragon 7-series processor that actually sits lower on Qualcomm's totem pole than what's in the A71, but the 5G model for the US would be landing with a Snapdragon 750 model, so all is well.
+While the chipset differs slightly from the more potent Snapdragon 765 in the Galaxy A71 5G, it still supports up to 192MP single cameras, 120Hz display refresh, and fast downloads, so all is well.
+As you can see from our performance benchmark tests below, the scores are basically similar to what the A71 is able to muster.

-A 6GB RAM/128GB storage combo should be the start here, as it was for the Galaxy A71, while Samsung also offers a more palatable 8GB RAM/256GB storage version for only a Benjamin or so more, and that would be the wiser choice, especially on promo pricing.
+A 6GB RAM/128GB storage combo is the start here, as it was for the Galaxy A71, while Samsung also offers a more palatable 8GB RAM/256GB storage version for less than a Benjamin or so more, and that would be the wiser choice, especially on promo pricing.

 On the other hand, Samsung is notorious with its fast charging standard that can top up the 5000mAh pack of the S21 Ultra for an hour and change just with the stock 25W charger, and since that's the charging speed that the Galaxy A72 supports, it will be ready to go when you are, for nearly two days of average use on a charge, and a fast fill-up when you finally get to an outlet in Mary's Gravy truck stop.